simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 - A data payload, padded so the last byte aligns with a program unit boundary.
 The payload can be written to flash independently of writing the preceding header and following tail.
 In the above figure, the payload is composed of:
     - Key name.
 This is the name of the KV attribute.
     - Value data.
 This is the value data bound to the key name.
 - A tail of fixed size, padded so the last byte aligns with a program unit boundary.
-The tal can be written to flash independently of writing the preceding payload, and the following header of the next TLV (space permitting).
+The tail can be written to flash independently of writing the preceding payload, and the following header of the next TLV (space permitting).

 Note also the following: